Éric Rohmer: 1972–1987: Adaptations and Comedies and Proverbs

-The fourth "Comedy and Proverb" was Full Moon in Paris in 1984.
+The fourth "Comedy and Proverb" is Full Moon in Paris (1984).
 The film's proverb was invented by Rohmer himself: "The one who has two wives loses his soul, the one who has two houses loses his mind."
-The film's cinematographer Renato Berta called it "one of the most luxurious films ever made" because of the high amount of preparation put into it.
-The film began with Rohmer and the actors discussing their roles and reading from the film's scenario while tape recording the rehearsals.
-Rohmer then re-wrote the script based on these sessions and shot the film on Super 8mm as a dress rehearsal.
-When the film was finally shot, Rohmer often used between two and three takes for each shot, and sometimes only one take.
-Alain Bergala and Alain Philippon have stated that "all the art of Eric Rohmer consists of creating on the set a veritable osmosis among himself, the actors and the technicians."
+Its cinematographer, Renato Berta, called it "one of the most luxurious films ever made" because of the large amount of preparation put into it.
+The film began with Rohmer and the actors discussing their roles and reading from the film's scenario while tape-recording the rehearsals.
+Rohmer then rewrote the script based on these sessions and shot the film on Super 8mm as a dress rehearsal.
+When the film was finally shot, Rohmer often did three or fewer takes of a scene.
+Alain Bergala and Alain Philippon said that "all the art of Eric Rohmer consists of creating on the set a veritable osmosis among himself, the actors and the technicians."
 Rohmer even encouraged actress Pascale Ogier to design sets for the film since her character is an interior decorator.
 Ogier later won the Best Actress award at the Venice Film Festival.
-Alain Philippon called the film "one of the most accomplished films that Rohmer has given us...and that if the film moves it is because of its own risk-taking."
+Philippon called the film "one of the most accomplished films that Rohmer has given us...and that if the film moves it is because of its own risk-taking."